 The belief that the moon exerts a direct influence on the body and mind can be traced back to pre-Christian times.
-Pliny the Elder, Roman author, naturalist, and philosopher believed that because the full moon caused heavy dew it must also make the brain become “unnaturally moist”.
+Pliny the Elder – a Roman author, naturalist, and philosopher – believed that because the full moon caused heavy dew it must also make the brain become “unnaturally moist”.

 That was how, he claimed, the moon caused both epilepsy and lunacy.
 Hippocrates noted that “no physician should be entrusted with the treatment of disease who was ignorant of the science of astronomy”.

-And the word lunatic, across various languages has its root in the moon – the old English word for lunatic was monseoc, which literally means moon-sick.
+And in various languages, the word lunatic has its roots in the moon.
+For example, the old English word for lunatic was monseoc, which literally means ‘moon sick’.

 The very earliest calendars were based on the cycles of the moon, with the sighting of the new moon indicating a new phase in the year.

-Marks on the walls of the prehistoric painted caves at Lascaux in France are believed by Dr Michael Rappenglueck, of the University of Munich, to be the earliest known calendar.
+Marks on the walls of the prehistoric painted caves at Lascaux in France are believed by Dr. Michael Rappenglueck, of the University of Munich, to be the earliest lunar calendar.

 The series of dots and squares painted among the 15,000 year old drawings of bulls, horses and antelopes represent the 29 day lunar cycle.